 Part 4: How to Prevent Data Loss on Lexar Storage Drive?

-Don’t save your recovered files again to the same flash drive: If you have recovered your information from a device that you suspect is malfunctioning, be careful, do not save your recovered files or any other file on the same storage device due to the fact that it is common that when a device has physical damage, it may lose the information with increasing frequency.
+- Don’t save your recovered files again to the same flash drive: If you have recovered your information from a device that you suspect is malfunctioning, be careful, do not save your recovered files or any other file on the same storage device because it is common that when a device has physical damage, it may lose the information with increasing frequency.

 What's Wrong with Drive